top of page

 About Us:

-The purpose of the Topeka N-TRAK Club is the furtherance and enjoyment of n-scale model railroading through social fellowship, the construction and maintenance of n-scale layouts, N-TRAK specified modules, and for mutual appreciation of individual accomplishments.
+The purpose of the Topeka N-TRAK Club is the furtherance and enjoyment of N-scale model railroading through social fellowship, the construction and maintenance of N-scale layouts, N-TRAK specified modules, and for mutual appreciation of individual accomplishments.

 What Is N-Trak?